 Figure B-7.
-BC (left) and PM10 (right) concentrations at the Landfill (dark blue) and Community (light blue) monitors during November 22, 2007, through November 21, 2020, when winds originate from the Landfill versus when they originate from the SoCAB.
+BC (left) and PM10 (right) concentrations at the Landfill (dark blue) and Community (light blue) sites from November 22, 2007, through November 21, 2021, when winds originated from the Landfill versus when they originated from the SoCAB.
 Results are based on hourly data points where both sites experienced winds from the same sector.
 BC data greater than 5 μ g/m3 and PM10 data greater than 200 μ g/m3 are excluded.